lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 10. Please check the new data-tables in AWS to make sure they look as you want them to look.

-11. The default mode is to put one data-csv file into one dynamoDB table, however you can select from-to for which rows you want to select to upload.
-This function also works to put two data-csv files into the SAME table BUT: be careful not to overwrite an existing table, and multiple component files (when putting multiple data-csv files into one dynamoDB table) must be given the same name and individually put into S3 and run separately.
-(Note: separate functionality could be made to combine many small files into one table but usually this is used when csv files are too BIG to load in all at one time.
-Not being able to load the table all at once -> you can now load the table in separate batches.
-You need to set a multfile flag and (optionally) select from and to with your inputs.
+11. From To: The default mode is to put one data-csv file into one dynamoDB table, however you can select from-to for which rows you want to select to upload.
+This from-to will disable moving completed files.
+From-to cannot be used along with split-multi files.
 Starting at 1 or 0 have the same effect, starting from the begining.
 ```
 {
   "S3_BUCKET_NAME": "YOUR_BUCKET_NAME",
   "target_directory": "YOUR_FOLDER/OPTIONAL_SUB_FOLDER/",
-  "multi_part_or_split_csv_flag": "True",
   "FROM_here_in_csv": 3,
   "TO_here_in_csv": 7
 }
 ```

+12. Split Files & auto-split: As with meta-data, file splitting can be automatic or manual.
+The automatic splitting does not require any addition steps, beyond re-running the function if it times out to keep going through the files.

-12. Split Files: Sometimes csv files are very large and it is best to split them into pieces to deal with them.
+Sometimes csv files are very large and it is best to split them into pieces before uploading them (so that the tool does not time-out in the middle of a file).
-This csv uploader tool is designed to work with this csv splitter: https://github.com/lineality/split_csv_python_script
+This csv uploader tool is designed to work with (and includes a version of)  this csv splitter: https://github.com/lineality/split_csv_python_script

 As a rule of thumb
-if you csv file has more then 10,000 rows, then split the file up, put all the split files into the target direction, hit GO (proverbially) and the tool will put them all into the same table.

-To do this you must
-- set the multi_part_or_split_csv_flag flag to True in the intput
-- have each part suffixed with _split__###.csv (any method resulting in that will work.
+files with more than 10,000 row should be split.
+The auto-splitter will do this automatically, though you custom set threshold, which is default set to 10,000 rows. this json choice is called "set_split_threshold_default_is_10k_rows"

 If there are many parts and the tool times out, just keep running it until all the parts get completed and moved to the 'completed files" folder.

+You can manually split the file yourself and put all the split files into the target direction, hit GO (proverbially) and the tool will put them all into the same table.
+Each part must be suffixed with _split__###.csv

+ This function also works to put two data-csv files into the SAME table BUT: be careful not to overwrite an existing table, and multiple component files (when putting multiple data-csv files into one dynamoDB table) must be given the same name and individually put into S3 and run separately.

+Note: be careful about mixing split and many other non-split files together, as processing split-files will turn off the protection against overwriting an existing table.

+13. You will get an error if you try to use split-file and from-to at the same time.

-# Workflow
+# Workflow (How the Tool Works under the hood)
-1. preemptively clear the /tmp/ directory in lambda-function
+1. pre-emptively clear the /tmp/ directory in lambda-function
 2. user inputs a folder (a target s3 directory, in which are .csv files)
 3. scan S3 folder for .csv files
 4. make a list of .csv files NOT including "metadata_" at the start.
 We will later iterate through this file 3 times.
-5. track forms of names keeping track of the root name, the lambda name, the olds3 name and the news3 name is task, etc.
+5. track the many forms of names keeping track of the root name, the lambda name, the old s3 name and the new s3 name, split names, table names, etc.
-6. make a list of files that need meta-data files
+6. make a list of files that need meta-data files (there are several such related lists, and these are re-created after files are auto split if that happens)
 7. iteration 1: iterate through list of data-csv files and check to see if there are any name collisions between file names and dynamoDB tables to be created (exit to error message if collision found) Note: extra logic for where from-to or multiple input files are used.
-8. iteration 2: iterate through files_that_need_metadata_files_list of data-csv files to make a list of unpaired files: use pandas to create a table with AWS datatypes, and move that metadata_file to s3.
+8. iteration 2 and auto-split: iterate through files_that_need_metadata_files_list of data-csv files to make a list of unpaired files: use pandas to create a table with AWS datatypes, and move that metadata_file to s3.
 The goals here is to allow users to upload custom metadata files, but to default to automating that process.
+Plus auto-split
+check each data csv file's shape to see if the file has more than 10,000 rows.
+If so: split/replace the file in S3.

 9. iteration 3: when all data-csv files are paired with a metadata_ file:  iterate through the list of all root files (see below)

 #### The next steps are done for each (iterating through each) data file in the 3rd and last pass through the list of data-csv files: